zazuko/legacy-data.admin.ch/README.md

 # data.admin.ch-site

 This provides a server for the domain [data.admin.ch](http://data.admin.ch).
-By default the serve listens to port 8080.

 ## Requirements